Catherine joined the INCLUDAS team in May 2021 and is the Submissions and Acquisitions intern. We are so excited to have

 I first got interested in publishing because I’m a writer, so I started doing publishing-related things because I really enjoyed the editing process and being part of those invisible hands that move the manuscript forward into the world.

-And I really do see book publishing, especially young adult literature and children’s literature, as these centers of cultural production because they are these things that children see very early on and young adults see very early on, and they’re helping shape the language that they use and the things that they see and the things that they know.
-I guess I’m very interested in publishing because I want to be involved in that process and make the center of cultural production a more inclusive place.
+And I really do see book publishing, especially young adult literature and children’s literature, as centers of cultural production because they are these things that children see very early on and young adults see very early on, and they’re helping shape the language that they use and the things that they see and the things that they know.
+I’m very interested in publishing because I want to be involved in that process and make the center of cultural production a more inclusive place.

 Why is disability diversity in stories important to you?

 It’s important because why shouldn’t it be?
 That’s my gut reaction.
 It’s important because inclusivity is something that is needed to make empathetic, kind, and smart people.
 It’s something everyone needs.
 It’s important that no child feels left out—no one should feel left out—to make the world a better place.

 I’d like to see more characters of all disabilities in fiction that impact their lives in a meaningful way.
 I sometimes see disabilities that are included in fiction in very superficial ways where they don’t actually impact a character’s life.
 I want to see a character who talks candidly about all sides of their disability.
 A lot of these young readers are reliant on things like books, movies, or television shows to give them glimpses into the world.
 Making books diverse is one way to give experiences to people who are deprived of that because of where they live and the people they have access to.